chunt007/SolidOSMobile/README.md

 Simply download the package, install the necessary libraries, and download EXPO GO for android from the Google Play Store.

+Do not forget to install your packages by using npm install once you have extracted the zipfile.

 Once you have done this, start your development server in VSCode, scan the QRCode after metro bundler loads up, and you can test SolidOS Mobile live on your device!

 No need for Android Development Studio or Emulators.